CasualCoder91/N_Body/docs/NBodySimulation/Potential.rst

 Galactic Potential
 ==================

-Modelling the gravitational potential of the Milky Way has been a ever evolving topic in recent decades, :cite:`Barros2016` provides a brief history.
+Modelling the gravitational potential of the Milky Way has been an ever evolving topic in recent decades. :cite:`Barros2016` provides a brief history.
 Here the potential is used to approximate the force on the simulated stars and to initialize field stars.

 The model of choice consists of four parts: black hole, bulge, disc and the dark matter halo.